koushikkarmakar99/podman_status_monitor/README.md

 ### Usage

+- The extension pops up a message if podman is installed but no podman nachine found (Windows and Mac)
+- The popup displays a button to create podman machine from VSCode itself without using terminal
-- The extension displays statuses and details about your Podman containers within VSCode.
+- The extension displays statuses and details about your Podman machine(s) within VSCode status bar
-- Container status updates are shown in the status bar or a dedicated view.
+- If any podman machine is stopped, it shows a popup along with a button to start it from VSCode without using any terminal
 - For command documentation, run `Podman: Help` in the Command Palette or see the extension’s documentation.

 ## Debugging